dome9/cloud-bots-azure/README.md

 1. Deployment
     1. Clone the CloudBots Azure code from [GitHub](https://github.com/Dome9/cloud-bots-azure)
-    2. Navigate to the locally cloned CloudBots directory and run the following command: `func init --docker`
-    3. Select *Python*.
-    4. Deploy the code to the remote Function App (this could take a while).
+    2. Deploy the code to the remote Function App (this could take a while).
 Run the following command, replacing ${functionAppName}
         with the Function App name that was given in the previous step (5 (v)): `func azure functionapp publish ${functionAppName}`